 An administration seminar is held on an annual basis.
 The overall content of the Safety Statement will be dealt with at this seminar.
-At least one club officer must attend the seminar and inform other officers of the content as per the UL STUDENT LIFE requirement for Clubs & Societies.
+At least two club officers must attend the seminar and inform other officers of the content as per the UL STUDENT LIFE requirement for Clubs & Societies.